Skip to main contentSkip to productsSkip to testimonials

 ❌ Scented Litters

-Fragrances mask odour temporarily-they don't eliminate it.
+Fragrances mask odour temporarily, they don't eliminate it.
 Worse, cats find strong artificial scents overwhelming (their sense of smell is 14x stronger than humans).
 This can cause litter box avoidance.

 ❌ Air Fresheners Near the Box